Cap-go/capgo/src/pages/blog/alternative-to-appflow.md

 | Affordable pricing            | ✅ Start at $9/mo                   | ❌ Start at $499/mo    |
 | Native build                  | ❌                                  | ✅                     |

+If you are a big team with big budget i still think Appflow is the best solution for you.

+Otherwise :)
-# Register here to get a free account
+# Register here to get your account

 [Capgo](https://capgo.app/register)